1118 N. Franklin Street,

 This theatre proved very difficult to research.
 In addition to having it’s name changed at least three times, it did not always appear in the theatre listings under either name, making it nearly impossible to determine opening and closing dates.
 Searching through microfilm ads as well as the addresses in the city directory, I was able to verify that the Prince, Orpheum, and Rex were in fact the same theatre.

 There are two photographs of the Prince Theatre from the Burgert Brothers Collection which are dated 1920 and 1921.
-However, the theater may have been open earlier.
+However, the theatre may have been open earlier.
 Searching through several years I found only one ad for the Prince Theatre in 1933.
 For whatever reason the owner/operator apparently did not feel the need to advertise very often.
 When the Prince Theatre closed the space was listed as vacant for a few years according to the city directory.
 It reopened as the Orpheum Theatre around March 8, 1936 which was the first published listing I could find for the Orpheum Theatre.

 "Devil Dogs of the Air" and "Mary Jane’s PA" was the advertised double feature.
 The Orpheum Theatre was not in existence for very long.
 As best as I can determine it might not have even been open a year.
 From 1937 to 1940 the city directory lists this address as vacant.
 On March 29, 1940 The Rex Theatre opens with the double feature, "The Night Hawk" and "Billie the Kid Returns".
 For the next 11 years the Rex Theatre played the cheapest films on the market in addition to occasional second or third run showings of more popular fare.
 During this period admission was 10-cents for children and 15-cents for adults.